Self-adjoint and Markovian extensions of infinite quantum graphs: Deficiency indices

 Clearly, analogous statements hold true for functions admitting negative values, however, then $\sup$ must be replaced with $\inf$. \end{remark}

 \begin{lemma} Suppose $\cG $ is a metric graph and let $\lambda \in(-\infty,0)$.
-Then \be \dim(\cN_\lambda \cap H^1(\cG)) = \# \gC_0(\cG). \ee \end{lemma}
+Then \be \dim(\cN_\lambda(\bH_0) \cap H^1(\cG)) = \# \gC_0(\cG). \ee \end{lemma}

-\begin{proof} Using \eqref{eq:dombHsum01} with $z = \lambda \in(-\infty,0)$ and noting that $\dom(\bH_F)\subset H^1_0(\cG)$, Theorem \ref{thm:nontr=finitevol} and Theorem \ref{th:H10} imply that $\dim(\cN_\lambda \cap H^1(\cG)) \ge \# \gC_0(\cG) $.
-The converse inequality follows from Lemma \ref{lem:maxprinciple}(iii), which shows that the mapping $f \mapsto (f(\gamma))_{\gamma \in \gC_0(\cG)}$ is injective on $\cN_\lambda \cap H^1(\cG)$. \end{proof}
+\begin{proof} Using \eqref{eq:dombHsum01} with $z = \lambda \in(-\infty,0)$ and noting that $\dom(\bH_F)\subset H^1_0(\cG)$, Theorem~\ref{thm:nontr=finitevol} and Theorem~\ref{th:H10} imply that $\dim(\cN_\lambda(\bH_0) \cap H^1(\cG)) \ge \# \gC_0(\cG) $.
+The converse inequality follows from Lemma~\ref{lem:maxprinciple}(iii), which shows that the mapping $f \mapsto (f(\gamma))_{\gamma \in \gC_0(\cG)}$ is injective on $\cN_\lambda(\bH_0) \cap H^1(\cG)$. \end{proof}

-After all these preparations, we are now in position to complete the proof of Theorem \ref{th:indicesends}.
+After all these preparations, we are now in position to complete the proof of Theorem~\ref{th:indicesends}.

-\begin{proof}[Proof of Theorem \ref{th:indicesends}] Observe that the inequality \eqref{eq:npm>ends} immediately follows from \eqref{eq:dombHsum01} and \eqref{eq:NcapH1} since $\Nr_\pm(\bH) = \dim(\cN_\lambda)$.
+\begin{proof}[Proof of Theorem~\ref{th:indicesends}] Observe that the inequality \eqref{eq:npm>ends} immediately follows from \eqref{eq:dombHsum01} and \eqref{eq:NcapH1} since $\Nr_\pm(\bH) = \dim(\cN_\lambda(\bH_0))$.

 Clearly, the second claim is trivial if $\# \gC_0(\cG) = \infty$.
 Hence it remains to show that in the case $\# \gC_0(\cG) < \infty$ equality \eqref{eq:npm=ends} holds exactly when $\dom(\bH)\subset H^1(\cG)$.
-Applying \eqref{eq:dombHsum01} once again, the inclusion $\dom(\bH)\subset H^1(\cG)$ holds true exactly when $\cN_\lambda \subset H^1(\cG)$.
-Taking into account once again that $\Nr_\pm(\bH) = \dim(\cN_\lambda)$ and using \eqref{eq:NcapH1}, we arrive at the conclusion. \end{proof}
+Applying \eqref{eq:dombHsum01} once again, the inclusion $\dom(\bH)\subset H^1(\cG)$ holds true exactly when $\cN_\lambda(\bH_0) \subset H^1(\cG)$.
+Taking into account once again that $\Nr_\pm(\bH) = \dim \cN_\lambda(\bH_0)$ and using \eqref{eq:NcapH1}, we arrive at the conclusion. \end{proof}

-\begin{remark} Let us mention that one can prove the second claim of Theorem \ref{th:indicesends} in a different way.
+\begin{remark} Let us mention that one can prove the second claim of Theorem~\ref{th:indicesends} in a different way.
 Namely, if $\# \gC_0(\cG) < \infty$, then it is possible to reduce the problem to the study of a finite volume graph with a single end. \end{remark}

-Let us stress that in the proof of Theorem \ref{th:indicesends} the inclusion $\dom(\bH)\subset H^1(\cG)$ was proved in the case when all finite volume ends are free.
-The next result shows that it never holds if there is a finite volume end which is not free.
+Let us stress that in the proof of Theorem~\ref{th:indicesends} the equivalence of equality \eqref{eq:npm=ends} and the inclusion $\dom(\bH)\subset H^1(\cG)$ was proved in the case when all finite volume ends are free.
+The next result shows that the inclusion never holds if there is a finite volume end which is not free.

 \begin{proposition} Let $\cG$ be a metric graph having a finite volume end which is not free.
 Then there exists a function $f \in \dom(\bH)$ which does not belong to $H^1(\cG)$. \end{proposition}